rjetalpuria-paramount/GenAIProject/README.md

 **Tutorial Link:** https://www.youtube.com/watch?v=9Crrhz0pm8s

 ## Local Setup:
+1. A checkout of this repo
+    - Listens on port 8080 and calls the model hosted on LM Studio via Nginx.
-1. LM Studio: Download and host LLM models locally.
+2. LM Studio: Download and host LLM models locally.
    - Listens on port 1234 (default)
-2. Nginx Proxy: For converting HTTP2 request made by the OpenAI client to HTTP1.1.
+3. Nginx Proxy: For converting HTTP2 request made by the OpenAI client to HTTP1.1.
     - Listens on port 8081 and forwards requests to LM Studio on port 1234.
     - Run the following in the terminal:
     ```bash
     docker-compose -f ./nginx/docker-compose.yaml up -d
     ```
-3. PostgreSQL: Database for storing chat data.
+4. PostgreSQL: Database for storing chat data.
     - Listens on port 8082
     - Run the following in the terminal:
     ```bash